 Tucano lies within a tenement package that covers nearly 200,000 hectares, which has been largely unexplored.
 The key to unlocking the potential of this district is through exploration.

-On June 30, 2017, Great Panther completed the acquisition of the Coricancha Mine in Peru.
-The Coricancha Mine is a gold-silver-copper-lead-zinc mine located in the central Andes of Peru, approximately 90 kilometres east of Lima, and has been on care and maintenance since August 2013.
-The Coricancha Mine has a permitted and operational 600 tonnes per day processing facility along with supporting mining infrastructure.
-The Company is presently completing optimization studies and evaluating alternative mining methods to reduce costs and project risk.
+Coricancha is a gold-silver-copper-lead-zinc underground mine located in the central Andes of Peru, approximately 90 kilometres east of Lima, in a historic mining district where mining has occurred since the 1800s.
+On care and maintenance since August 2013, Coricancha has a permitted and operational 600 tonnes per day processing facility along with supporting mining infrastructure.

 Sustainability is an essential part of Great Panther’s mission: to safely, sustainably and profitably produce gold and silver, for the benefit of our investors, employees and communities.
 Our sustainability strategy focuses on three key areas: health and safety, environmental responsibility, and community engagement and development.
 Through continuous assessment and ongoing training, we work together with our communities to solve sustainability challenges and reach positive, shared outcomes.